-Fig trees, native to Western Asia, are somewhat tropical in appearance with a beautiful rounded growing habit.
+Fig trees, native to western Asia, are somewhat tropical in appearance with a beautiful, rounded growing habit.
 Although they have no flowers (as these are in the fruit), fig trees have beautiful gray bark and tropical lobed deciduous leaves.
-Fig fruits are naturally sweet, pear-shaped and dark brown to purple in color.
-Most varieties can be grown in USDA plant hardiness zones 7 through 10, although some are also found in zones 5b and 6.
+Fig fruits are naturally sweet, pear-shaped, and dark brown to purple in color.
+Most fig tree varieties can be grown in USDA plant hardiness zones 7 through 10, although some are also found in zones 5b and 6.

 Can You Espalier a Fig Tree?

 Espaliers have been around for a very long time and are now experiencing a comeback with more people interested in sustainability.
 So, if you have been wondering if you can espalier a fig tree, the answer is absolutely, yes.
 The natural shape and strength of the fig tree trunk and pliable branches makes it a perfect tree for an espalier project.

 Fruit tree espalier drawings, especially figs, have been depicted on Egyptian tomb walls and in art through the Middle Ages.
 Not only are espaliers a great way to cover an empty wall, but they are also a practical way to introduce fruit trees into a compact space without compromising on beauty or fruit production.